paul-em/paul-em/README.md

 ### Hi there 👋

+I am a developer and cofounder working at Akarion.
+If you are searching for a Dev-Job in the field of Node.js/Vue.js/GraphQL, hit me up.

 <!--
 **paul-em/paul-em** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.